CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 These five bytes are conveniently preserved by ***X/Twitter***.

-***Important: When downloading images from X/Twitter, always click the image in the post to FULLY EXPAND it before saving.
+***When downloading images from X/Twitter, always click the image in the post to FULLY EXPAND it before saving.
 This ensures you get the original size image with all the embedded data.***

 The ***PowerShell*** script is stored at the end of the color profile data of the ***JPG*** image, which is also preserved by ***X/Twitter***.
 We use the first ***PowerShell*** open-comment block within the ***JFIF*** header to ignore the ***ICC*** profile segment header ***FFE2*** along with the color profile data.